grafana/tempo/docs/tempo/website/configuration/_index.md

     # Trace by ID lookup configuration
     trace_by_id:

-        # If set to a non-zero value a second request will be issued at the provided duration.
+        # If set to a non-zero value, a second request will be issued at the provided duration.
         # Recommended to be set to p99 of search requests to reduce long tail latency.
         [hedge_requests_at: <duration> | default = 5s ]